event-driven-dotnet/EventDriven.Sagas/DevelopmentGuide.md

     }
     ```
 14. Add controllers to the **Controllers** folder.
-    - Add a `OrderQueryController` class that uses an `IOrderRepository` to retrieve orders, mapping the result to DTO's using an `IMapper`.
+    - Add a `OrderQueryController` class that uses an `IQueryBroker` to execute queries and retrieve orders, mapping the result to DTO's using an `IMapper`.
-    - Add a `OrderCommandController` class that accepts a constructor parameter of `StartCreateOrderSagaCommandHandler` to handle a `StartCreateOrderSaga` command.
+    - Add a `OrderCommandController` class that accepts a constructor parameter of `ICommandBroker` to execute a `StartCreateOrderSaga` command.
 15. Configure services and endpoints in `Program`.
     - Automapper
     ```csharp